shaekuronen/grunt-ejs-static/README.md

 The required options are dest and path_to_data.

 Conditionally required options are path_to_layouts.

-If layout paths are specified in data.json (recommended), options.path_to_layouts is not necessary.
+If options.path_to_layouts is specified, layout can be specified in the controller json (such as routes.json).

+If path_to_layout is specified in routes.json, options.path_to_layouts is not necessary.
+This option does not work well with grunt-usemin, so if you're using it may be better to specify options.path_to_layouts + layout in controller json file.

+Important note:  to use a layout for multiple pages, there are two methods.
+One is to specify path_to_layout in routes.json.
+The other is to specify options.path_to_layouts + layout in controller json file.

 If layout paths are not specified, ejs_static falls back to searching the dir specified in options.path_to_layouts.